 Mixed Questions

 You respond to the scene of a car accident that involves people with serious injuries.
 The accident occurred on a bridge, right on a sharp curve in the road.
 It is dark and raining heavily.
 Despite the time of day, cars are occasionally passing by.
+Order the following responses from the first action you should take (1) to the last action you should take (4).

 1. Ask for additional police officers to arrive at the scene.